SuperbMuffin/Input-Sender/README.md

 9. At the bottom, there should be a URL.
 Paste this into your browser and invite the bot to your Discord server.

 ### 4. Create the Second Bot (Receiver)
-- Repeat steps 3-9, but create a bot named "Receiver".
+- Repeat step 3, but create a bot named "Receiver".

 ### 5. Set Up Your Server
 1. In your Discord server, you should see both bots under the offline members.